 Cataract does not cause burning, tearing, blushing in the eyes, but blurred vision and yellowing, glare, monocular split vision, the vision of light around an object, myopia or hypermetropia, and visual acuity fluctuations.

 Causes Of Cataracts

-The development of cataracts is due to a degenerative process of the crystalline proteins.
+The development of cataracts is due to a degenerative process of crystalline proteins.
 There are several factors that progress the onset of age: smoking, eye trauma, UVB exposure, diabetes, corticosteroid intake, and environmental, toxic, nutritional, and genetic factors.

 How To Care For Cataracts?

 Cataract surgery has undergone remarkable technological evolution over the years.
-The introduction of the Laser to Femto Laser has literally revolutionized this surgery: thanks to this, the main phases of surgery are programmed by the surgeon to the computer and performed by the laser in seconds without the use of scalpels and clamps.
+The introduction of the laser to Femto Laser has literally revolutionized this surgery: thanks to this, the main phases of surgery are programmed by the surgeon to the computer and performed by the laser in seconds without the use of scalpels and clamps.
 All the steps are monitored in real time through Optical Consistency Tomography (OCT), which performs a three-dimensional control of the structures to operate, guiding the laser action.
 Not all eyes are compatible with this technique, only the ophthalmologist, through specific examinations, can evaluate and establish the most suitable operative method.

 When Do Cataracts Start?